diku-dk/cmis-online/docs/notebooks.md

 * When you are signed in you can see a welcome page.
 * Choose the Jupyter icon which brings you to the Data Analysis Gateway (DAG).
 * Start your DAG server.
 This will allow you to choose from a variety of containerized environments, where you choose the 'Computational Models in Simulation'.
 * Once you have chosen it, you just have to wait.
-Especially th first time it will take some time to start up.
+Especially the first time it will take some time to start up.
 * Once it is started you are in a regular jupyter environment.
 You can make a folder CMIS and upload all the exercise notebooks and files that we make available throughout the course.

 And you are ready to code!